 Why You Should Plan

 Most students choose their major with a career in mind.
-Academic studies will prepare you to be successful in your future career, it is important for students to keep in mind that once they graduate they will have to begin the search for a job.
-Nowadays, employers look for students who not only excelled in their studies but also can bring some experience with them in the form of internships, research or other activities.
+Academic studies will prepare you to be successful in your future career, but it is important for students to keep in mind that once they graduate, they will have to begin the search for a job.
+Employers look for students who not only excelled in their studies but also can bring some experience with them in the form of internships, research, or other activities.

 Throughout a student's academic career at Florida Tech, there are several steps that can be taken to assure the best results in the career path after graduation.
 We have provided a brief breakdown by academic year:

 - This is the foundation of the academic career and extracurricular activities.
 Involvement in professional organizations, and student activities are key in gaining knowledge on the profession and creating a professional network.